 Private piano lessons are offered for children age five years and up.
 Lessons are given at the school after the school day once a week and it has an enrollment and fee separate from the regular school program.

-The Children's Montessori School Arts and Crafts Program runs over a seven week period during the Summer Vacation, emphasizes art and craft skills such as cutting, gluing, folding, painting, music etc. and is open to children aged 2 through 5 years.
+The Children's Montessori School Arts and Music Program runs over a three week period during the Summer Vacation, emphasizes art and craft skills such as cutting, gluing, folding, painting, music etc. and is open to children aged 2 through 5 years.